If your relationship is stuck in frustrating patterns, and you want to get back on track,

 How to Contact Me

-Note as of January 2022: I am currently full and have no weekly spots available.
-If you would like to wait for an opening then, please contact me regarding a consultation.
-Please let me know how you found me (online, therapist referral, etc.) Otherwise, please look at my referral list for other couples therapists I recommend.
-I also encourage you to look at www.terryreal.com under "Maps" and "Oregon RLT therapists" for more local referrals to trained couples therapists.
+Note as of April 2022: I am full and not accepting new clients right now.
+If you are interested in seeing me in the future, please contact me below and let me know your availability (am/pm) and how you found me (online, therapist referral, etc. I also encourage you to look at www.terryreal.com under "Maps" and "Oregon RLT therapists" for more local referrals to trained couples therapists.

 I am seeing clients online and at my office in North Portland.
 I am fully vaccinated and use a high-quality air filter in my office.
 Please discuss with me any concerns you have about Covid and meeting in person.